thredded/thredded/README.md

 THREDDED_TESTAPP_SPROCKETS=1 bin/rails s
 ```

+alternatively you can use guard (which comes with activereload to make development more pleasant) with:

+    export THREDDED_USE_GUARD=1
+    bundle
+    bundle exec guard

 ### Testing

 In order to run the tests locally, you will need to be running webpack-dev-server (or do a manual compilation):